dhikputraID/Student-registration-form/README.md

 <div>
   <h1>📥 Simple student registration system 1.0</h1>
   <p>
-    This Student Registration System was created as a learning project to practice PHP and MySQL, it allows users to submit and store student registration data through a simple registration form.
-    This repository is intended for educational purposes and serves as a hands-on project for learning how PHP and MySQL work together to build a basic web application.
+    This Student Registration System was created as a learning project to practice PHP and MySQL, it allows users to submit and store student registration data through a simple registration form, this repository is intended for educational purposes and serves as a hands-on project for learning how PHP and MySQL work together to build a basic web application.

   </p>
 </div>